 - RESOLVED, That in order to raise funds to carry out the objects expressed in the foregoing resolutions, we constituted ourselves a Society to be styled “The Ladies Society for the Burial of Deceased Alabama Soldiers,” and that we solicit voluntary contributions for the same; and that we will hold in this city on Tuesday, the first day of May next, and annually on the first day of May thereafter, and oftener if deemed expedient, exhibitions consisting of concerts, tableaux, juvenile recitations, songs, suppers, etc., to be regulated and determined by committees to be appointed for that purpose.

-- RESOLVED, That to carry out these plans, an Executive Committee shall be appointed, which shall have authority to appoint sub-committees and agents at their discretion.
+- RESOLVED, That to carry out these plans, an Executive Committee shall be appointed, which shall have the authority to appoint sub-committees and agents at their discretion.

 - RESOLVED, That the President of this Society, together with the present resident ministers in charge of the different churches of this city and their successors in office, shall constitute a committee for the purpose of keeping and making proper application of the funds raised by this Society.